 Case Study #1: Dog Groomers in Chicago

-I decided to choose a random service in a random city to evaluate some search results and what types of content were ranking.
+I decided to choose a random service in Chicago to evaluate some search results and what types of content were ranking.

 When you search “dog grooming Chicago,” you are presented with the following: